ic005k/Knot-Legacy/README.md

 ### Android's instructions on applying for permission:

 1. Storage permission: Save data.

 2. Microphone permission: Voice memo in Todo.
 (In the Todo interface, long press the "Add" button to start voice recording)

 3. Camera permissions: Take photos and add them to your notes.

+4. GPS permissions: Record mileage and trajectory.

 ### How to make Todo's scheduled tasks reminded in real time?